learn-co-curriculum/pc-ios-uielements-pickerview/README.md

 This function determines what happens when a certain row is selected.
 In the case of your Facts App, what do you want to display given the user's category selection?

-<a href='https://learn.co/lessons/pc-ios-uielements-pickerview' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/pc-ios-uielements-pickerview' title='Picker View'>Picker View</a> on Learn.co and start learning to code for free.</p>